 Credit Card or PayPal

 Your credit card donation is securely processed through PayPal on behalf of Polio Australia.
 You do not need to have your own PayPal account.
-Simply click the Donate button below to begin.
+Simply click the Donate button above to begin.

 If you wish to set-up a regular donation, you can either set up a recurring direct debit with your financial institution,